-The ELCC provides places for children aged 3-5 years every day from 8.45am-2.45pm.
+The school's early learning and childcare class provides places for children aged 3-5 years.

-Nursery class provision is non-denominational, which allows children of parents from all religions and beliefs to attend the nursery.
-Attendance at the nursery class does not however guarantee a place in the school.
+Nursery class provision is non-denominational, which allows children of parents from all religions and beliefs to attend.

+Attendance at the nursery class does not guarantee a place in the primary school.